Jcharis/neattext/README.md

 #### Clean Text
 + Clean text by removing emails,numbers,stopwords,emojis,etc
-+ A simplify method for cleaning text by specifying as True/False what to clean from a text
++ A simplified method for cleaning text by specifying as True/False what to clean from a text
 ```python
 >>> from neattext.functions import clean_text
 >>>